AlenaAgeeva/job4j_todo/README.md

 - - src/main/resources/hibernate.cfg.xml
 - Before starting, run the command liquibase:update.
 - Run the main method. -Open the browser at http://localhost:8080/.
+- For user log in demonstration use credential "admin" as a login and "admin" as a password.

 ### All tasks